-Germany: Three alleged ISIS members arrested
+Germany: 3 alleged ISIS members arrested

 - The three were sent to Germany by ISIS to form a terror cell

-An investigation seems to indicate that the same organization of smugglers that brought in the Paris attackers also brought in these three suspects, and their travel documents appear to have originated from the same forger, de Maiziere said.
+Information gathered so far seems to indicate that the three -- arrested Tuesday morning in the northern state of Schleswig-Holstein by special police forces -- were brought to Europe by the same organization of smugglers that imported the Paris attackers, German Interior Minister Thomas de Maiziere said in Berlin.

-German authorities say that they have arrested three young Syrian nationals who they claim are members of ISIS.
+Their travel documents also appear to have originated from the same forger, de Maiziere said.

-The German Federal Prosecutor's Office said in a statement that they apprehended two Syrian teenagers and one man in his 20s, identified as Mohamed A. They were arrested Tuesday morning in the northern state of Schleswig-Holstein by special police forces.
+The three -- two Syrian teenagers and one man in his 20s, identified as Mohamed A. -- came to Germany in the middle of November 2015 via Turkey and Greece, the German Federal Prosecutor's Office said.

+Tuesday's arrests come as European security officials hunt for people connected to those who killed at least 130 people in gunfire and suicide bombings at six locations in the Paris area on November 13.

+European security officials had estimated that 30 to 40 suspected ISIS terrorists who helped support the November Paris attacks are still at large, CNN reported last week.

-The prosecutor's office says that investigations suspect the three men of coming to Germany on the orders of ISIS in November 2015, to either commit an act of terror or to wait for further instructions.
+Investigators suspect the three of coming to Germany on the orders of ISIS in November 2015, to either commit an act of terror or to wait for further instructions, the prosecutor's office said.
 They were charged with being members of a foreign terrorist organization.

 One of the accused, a 17-year-old that CNN is not naming, joined ISIS at the end of September 2015 in Raqqa, the terror organization's de facto capital in Syria.
 He is suspected of receiving training there, including the handling of weapons and explosives.
 In October 2015, the three accused pledged to go to Europe, the prosecutor's office alleges.

-The three were given passports provided by ISIS and received thousands of US dollars as well as mobile phones.
-The three came to Germany in the middle of November 2015 via Turkey and Greece, the office said.
+They were given passports provided by ISIS and received thousands of US dollars as well as mobile phones.
+The three came to Germany via Turkey and Greece, the office said.

 ISIS at large